 If you have the time, scope out the venue a week before you plan to play there.
 Worst case scenario, you listen to a few aspiring artists and cheers with a buddy or two.
-Best case scenario?
-You know exactly what to expect from the layout of the venue, to the type of people that visit, to the drink specials.
-After all, an ounce of liquid courage goes a long way for the anxious.
+Best case scenario: you know exactly what to expect from the layout of the venue, to the type of people that visit, to the drink specials.

 - Do your research… and then research a little more.
-No one wants to be that guy who shows up at a stand-up open mic only to realize he’s ill-prepared with John Mayer covers and a flask of Jim Beam.
+No one wants to be that person who shows up at a stand-up open mic only to realize they’re ill-prepared with John Mayer covers and a flask of Jim Beam.

 - Not every venue has an amp.
-This goes hand in hand with the previous point.
 If you go into the open mic well prepared, you’ll know if it’s a BYOG (bring your own gear) situation or not.

 - Your hands will sweat.
-In which case, make sure to keep an extra pick… or eight in your pocket—assuming that you’re playing guitar that is.
+In which case, make sure to keep an extra pick… or eight in your pocket—if you play guitar, that is.

-- There’s probably a sign-up sheet.
-And if there is, add that John Hancock of yours to the list—the sooner the better.
-As any open-mic veteran will tell you, if you don’t sign up sooner, you’ll certainly be performing later.
-Much, much later.
-That said, one could argue it’s a right of passage to sign-up for a later time slot only to be passed over for performing because everyone else opted for a five-song set instead of the courteous two, maybe three-song set.
+- There’s probably a sign-up sheet, so be sure to add that John Hancock of yours to the list.
+As any open-mic veteran will tell you, if you don’t sign up sooner, you’ll certainly be performing much later.

 - Polite and supportive performers are greeted with polite and supportive audiences.
 Mother was right, the whole “treat others how you want to be treated” platitude really is true.

-For better or worse, you’re probably going to be playing in front of a group of tipsy patrons who just want to be entertained, not necessarily engaged.
-That’s OK.
-If anything, that should alleviate some of your stress.
+For better or worse, you’re probably going to be playing in front of a group of patrons who just want to be entertained, not necessarily engaged.
+That’s okay, and if anything, that could alleviate some of your stress.
 Yes, the end-game dream may be to headline a sold-out show at Madison Square Garden.
 But again, that’s end-game territory.
-Your open-mic audience?
-They’re not going to notice if you repeat a line or screw up the chord progression.
+Your open-mic audience won’t notice if you repeat a line or fumble the chord progression.
 In fact, their lack of attention is liberating.
 It allows you to make mistakes.

 That said, an engaging performance will be captivating.
 Even the greenest of us can put on an applause-worthy show.
 As America’s Got Talent viewers know, it’s the timid ones who leave the greatest impression.
 They may not have much to tell, but they sure have plenty to show.
-But how do you put on a mesmerizing show as a one-man act?
-Stage presence.
-It doesn’t necessarily mean being the loudest, most avant-garde voice in the room.
-No, rather it means that you’re self-assured.
+Stage presence is how you put on a mesmerizing show as a one-man act.
+It doesn’t necessarily mean being the loudest, most avant-garde voice in the room; rather, it means that you’re self-assured.

 ‘Fake it until you make it’ is more than a vague piece of advice espoused by life coaches.